 In this paper we focus on the dependence of CID on $f$ (the voting method), $\vec{t}$ (the strategies), and $m$ (the number of candidates).
 The role of other parameters is explored in Appendix \ref{sec:Appendix-2:-Additional-results}.
-For the main paper: \begin{itemize} \item $H$ is the clustered spatial model used in Wolk, Quinn, and Ogren (2023)\cite{wolk2023star}.
+For the main paper: \begin{itemize} \item $H$ is the clustered spatial model used in \citet{wolk2023star}.
 This model yields a wide variety of electorates with different numbers of clusters and issue dimensions, with the number of dimensions and the extent to which voters care about each dimension being determined by a Dirichlet stick-breaking process.
-A similar Chense Restaurant process is also used to assign voters to clusters.
-Simpler spatial models yield very similar results, as shown in Appendix \ref{sec:Appendix-2:-Additional-results}. \item $n$ is 72 and $K$ is 24.
-These values were chosen to minimize distortions from a small electorate and to show differences in incentives at a relatively high resolution without requiring overly much computational time. \item $\epsilon$ is approximately 11\% of a standard deviation of a voter's candidate utilities (averaged across all voters generated by $H$).
-For five-candidate elections with ranked ballots this corresponds to being ranked an average of 0.17 places higher, a score that is higher by an average of 0.22 under STAR, and receiving an additional vote 5.1\% of the time under Approval Voting.
+A similar Chinese Restaurant process is also used to assign voters to clusters.
+Simpler spatial models yield similar results, as shown in Appendix \ref{sec:Appendix-2:-Additional-results}. \item $n$ is 72 and $K$ is 24.
+These values were chosen to minimize distortions from a small electorate and to show differences in incentives at a relatively high resolution without requiring excessive computational time. \item $\epsilon$ is approximately 11\% of a standard deviation of a voter's candidate utilities (averaged across all voters generated by $H$).
+For five-candidate elections with ranked ballots, this corresponds to being ranked an average of 0.17 places higher, a score that is higher by an average of 0.22 under STAR, and receiving an additional vote 5.1\% of the time under Approval Voting.
 These numbers were determined experimentally after the value of $\epsilon$ was set. \item The sorting function $S$ works as follows: First, each voter's utilities are rescaled to have mean 0 and standard deviation 1.
 Then the voters are sorted by their rescaled utilities for the $c$, in order of increasing utility. \item The polling function used depends on the voting method under consideration.
 Polling is discussed in section \ref{sec:Results-with-strategic}. \end{itemize} In addition to CID, we define a summary metric to capture how uneven or lopsided a CID is.
-A voting method's CID can be interpreted as a probability distribution\footnote{Specifically, given that an election would have had a different outcome for a candidate if a voter had a slightly different opinion of that candidate, the CID (in the limit $n\rightarrow\infty$ and $K\rightarrow\infty$) is the probability density of the voter having some preexisting attitude toward that candidate.}, which suggests that a metric from probability theory may be a good descriptor.
-In order to capture the intuition that a CID which is 0 for $x<1/2$ and 2 for $x>1/2$ is more lopsided than a CID which is 2 for $1/4<x<3/4$ and zero otherwise, we employ the earth mover's distance, which shows how much and how far probability mass must be shifted in order to get the uniform distribution. \begin{defn} Given a CID $C\left(k\right)$ which uses $K$ buckets, the \emph{earth mover's distance from uniformity} (EMU) is
+A voting method's CID can be interpreted as a probability distribution\footnote{Specifically, given that an election would have had a different outcome for a candidate if a voter had a slightly different opinion of that candidate, the CID (in the limit $n\rightarrow\infty$ and $K\rightarrow\infty$) is the probability density of the voter having some preexisting attitude toward that candidate.
+This assumes the last two terms in Definition \ref{def:UCI} are negligible.}, which suggests that a metric from probability theory may be a good descriptor.
+To capture the intuition that a CID which is 0 for $x<1/2$ and 2 for $x>1/2$ is more lopsided than a CID which is 2 for $1/4<x<3/4$ and zero otherwise, we employ the earth mover's distance to show how much and how far probability mass must be shifted to get the uniform distribution. \begin{defn} Given a CID $C\left(k\right)$ which uses $K$ buckets, the \emph{earth mover's distance from uniformity} (EMU) is